Experimental demonstration of entanglement pumping with bosonic logical qubits

-\textit{Gate design for logical qubits.-} To achieve longer coherence for stored entanglement, we can encode the states in the cavities using QEC codes.
+\textit{{EP} for binomial logical qubits--} To achieve longer coherence for stored entanglement, we can encode the states in the cavities using QEC codes.
 Here, we utilize the lowest-order binomial code to encode the logical qubits~\cite{PhysRevX.6.031006, Hu2019,Ma2020,Ni2023}, where the code space is spanned by $\ket{0}_L=({\ket{0}+\ket{4}})/{\sqrt 2}$ and $\ket{1}_L=\ket{2}$.
 With this encoding, we can perform error detection for cavities $S_1$ and $S_3$ to mitigate the excitation loss errors in the memory.
-If a single-photon-loss error is indicated by the output of ED, the entangled logical qubits will be discarded.
-By combining ED with EP, high-quality ELQs can be prepared and sustained probabilistically, requiring only local operations on the cavities and control qubits in each node, along with classical communication between nodes.
+If a single-photon-loss error is indicated by the output of ED, the entangled logical qubits will be discarded. {Furthermore, by replacing the CNOT gates in the EP scheme with the mod-4 parity mapping shown in the right panel of Fig.~\ref{fig:fig3}(a), we can detect whether {a logical bit-flip error} or a two-photon-loss error occurs in the cavities.} By combining ED with EP, high-quality entangled-logical-qubit states can be prepared and sustained probabilistically, requiring only local operations on the cavities and control qubits in each node, along with classical communication between nodes. {Note that this combination can be interpreted as a concatenation of binomial codes with dual-rail encoding~\cite{supplement}.}

-For EP of logical qubits, two key challenges arise: the realization of the CNOT gate between the communication and logical qubits, and the high-fidelity re-entanglement between communication qubits in the presence of multiple photons in the storage cavities.
-To avoid the complex control pulses on a composite system of five subsystems ($S_{1,2,3}$ and $Y_{1,2}$), we develop two gates through simple controls.
-Figure~\ref{fig:fig3}(a) illustrates the scheme for the CNOT gate, which is decomposed into two Hadamard gates $R_x(\pi/2)$ and a controlled-Z (CZ) gate.
-The CZ gate between the logical and communication qubits can be realized using the dispersive coupling between them, which leads to the evolution operator $U=\exp(-i\chi a^\dagger a\ket{e}\bra{e}T)$ with a gate duration of $T=\frac{\pi}{2\chi}$, where $\chi$ is the dispersive coupling strength.